The Benefits and Challenges of Employee Engagement

 If you’re improving the mental and physical health, you can get your employees to stay.
 Simply put, happy employees stay.

 Productivity will increase as a result of engagement!
-SHERM says that there’s typically a 33% increase in productivity when people are focused and engaged.
+SHRM says that there’s typically a 33% increase in productivity when people are focused and engaged.

 All of these components add up.
 Whether you’re reducing turnover or keeping them healthier, your employees simply aren’t using health benefits plans which can help lower your renewal costs.
 Just by getting them more engaged, you can save a lot of money.